akhand3108/Shakespeare-translator/README.md

 # Shakespeare Translator

-Who wouldn't love to talk like shakespeare.
-Catch that girl with youur shakespeare english right now.

-The website just translates english to shakespearen english.
+As the name suggests the website allows you to translate common english to shakespeare english.
-Go, take your shot right now.